vision-zjweu/compv.github.io/docs/hw3.md

     This should RANSACify `fit_homography`.
 You should keep track of the best set of inliers you have seen in the RANSAC loop.
 Once the loop is done, please re-fit the model to these inliers.
 In other words, if you are told to run $$N$$ iterations of RANSAC, you should fit a homography $$N$$ times on the minimum number of points needed; this should be followed by a single fitting of a homography on many more points (the inliers for the best of the $$N$$ models).
 You will need to set epsilon's default value: $$0.1$$ pixels is too small; $$100$$ pixels is too big.
 You will need to play with this to get the later parts to work.

     <div class="primer-spec-callout info" markdown="1">
-      *Hint*: When sampling correspondences, draw **without** replacement; if you do it with replacement you may pick the same point repeatedly and then try to (effectively) fit a model to three points.
+      When sampling correspondences, draw **without** replacement; if you do it with replacement you may pick the same point repeatedly and then try to (effectively) fit a model to three points.
     </div>

 6. {{ code }}